theflowong/inspiration/README.md

 # Inspiration
-for my own personal record and for others to discover: a log of projects and peoples of different disciplines that I find admirable and inspiring
+for my own personal record and for others to discover: a sporadically updated log of projects and peoples of very different disciplines that I find admirable and inspiring in their own ways

 ## Zoomquilt: never-ending zooming art